transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 # Discussion
-Our results suggest that policies regarding various aspects of scholarly publishing are unclear.
+Our results suggest that policies regarding various aspects of scholarly publishing are very often unclear.
 In the majority of cases, information on pracitces of open peer review, coreview and usage of preprints could not be found on the journal website.
 This is problematic, since it hinders the uptake of open science practices on several fronts.
 Authors might be reluctant to post or cite preprints if they cannot be sure, how this will impact their submission.

-Our resutls further suggest that there is a gradient between journals that embrace open science practices and others that are slower in taking up those trends.
+Our results further suggest that there is a gradient between journals that embrace open science practices and others that are slower in taking up those trends.
+This gradient is roughly structured along the distinction between social sciences and humanities on the slower side, and the remaining disciplines from the natural sciences on the other side.

----

-Another theme that emerged during analysis is the highly influential role of editors.
-Analysing the policies for coreview revealed that many of them reference confidentiality as a core principle.
-If a manuscript is to be shown to or discussed with another researcher, reviewers frequently have to ask the editor for permission.
-This is problematic, since co-reviewing and ghostwriting is a practice very common among early career researchers [@McDowell617373], who will probably not contact the journal's editor if their superior asks them to help with or write the review.

----
+**How can this be explained?**

+One of our findings helps to further illustrate this point.
 Recall figure
 \@ref(fig:opr-authors), where we investigated whether reviewer identities are revealed to authors, even if they are not made public.
-The high proportion of journals within SSH that are categorised as "not specified" might be surprising, given that most of them conduct double blind peer review.
-One could thus infer, that reviewer identities are not revealed to the author.
+The high proportion of journals within SSH that are categorised as "Not specified" might be surprising, given that most of them conduct double blind peer review.
+One could thus infer that reviewer identities are not revealed to the author.
 This inference however is the root problem: there is no clear policy.
 Reviewers might sign their review or not, what the authors receive is at the editor's discretion.

+The higly influential role of editors in what practices are ok or prohibited is the second major theme that emerged during analysis.
+Analysing the policies for coreview revealed that many of them reference confidentiality as a core principle.
+If a manuscript is to be shown to or discussed with another researcher, reviewers frequently have to ask the editor for permission.
+This is problematic, since co-reviewing and ghostwriting is a practice very common among early career researchers [@McDowell617373], who will probably hesitate to contact the journal's editor if their superior asks them to help with or write the review.
+In turn, their contribution might be prohibited by informal editorial policy or it might go unnoticed, since acknowledging efforts made by multiple revieweres is very rare too.

 This is not to say, that policies should be an iron cage, with not flexibility for editorial decisions.
 Professional judgement is an important part of